Dr Beverley Searle

 I engage with quantitative and qualitative methods when questioning and challenging dominant ideas and social norms about what contributes to human wellbeing and welfare and have explored this through a critical analysis of asset-based welfare for example: housing wealth, welfare and wellbeing (2009; 20122013); assets, debt and poverty (20142017); and intergenerational justice (2014) including an edited collection on Generational Interdependencies (2018).
 This is complemented by a more recent focus on human-environment relationships and sustainability with regard to community resilience (20182021); and the transformational changes needed to address global challenges (2020; 2021), including lead editor of A Modern Guide to Wellbeing Research (eElgar, 2021,).

-I am currently working on Wellbased, an EU project on health and energy poverty.
-I am responsible for coordination of qualitative analysis using a realist evaluation of energy poverty alleviation initiatives in 6 European Cities.
+I previously worked on Wellbased, an EU project on health and energy poverty.
+I was responsible for coordination of qualitative analysis using a realist evaluation of energy poverty alleviation initiatives in 6 European Cities.

 Qualifications